 (clicking on the image opens an external non-FSU web page)

-Print or save this brochure (It's Your Decision) as a handy reference or to share with others!
+Print or save this brochure (Learn About Research Participation) as a handy reference or to share with others!

 Additional FSU Information for Human Subjects Participants

 Below is a list of questions that individuals should think about and ask FSU researchers before deciding to take part in research:

 - Is this study of interest to me?

 - When does this study take place?

 - Does this study have FSU IRB approval?

 - Is this study confidential or totally anonymous?

 - How will I be notified if risks or benefits to the study were to change?